IntentArchitect/Docs/articles/whats-new/2023/10/index.md

   - **[CRUD Scripting improvements](#crud-scripting-improvements)** - In the Services Designer, `Map to Domain Data` now automatically adds aggregational association foreign keys for RDBMS domain packages.

 ## Update details

+### Intent Architect 4.1 (Beta)

+This release of Intent Architect is fully backward compatible with V4.0.x.
+It does simultaneously come with functionality that is not available in V4.0.x that, if used, would require other team members working on that application to upgrade to V4.1.x or higher.

+The main new features are as follows:

+- Service Designer Diagrams
+- Advanced Mapping System
+- Enhanced Diagram Capabilities
+- Error Management Enhancements

+For more detail, refer to the [product release notes](xref:release-notes.intent-architect-v4.1). or watch the webinar covering the [4.1].

+Available from:

+- Intent Architect 4.1.*

 ### Azure Table Storage Support